How to Write the University of Virginia Supplemental Essays 2019-2020

 The University of Virginia is a public research university founded in 1819 by Thomas Jefferson, making the institution a prominent historical site.
 Being a UNESCO World Heritage Site, UVA is well known for its historical foundation and early roots.
 Located in Charlottesville, Virginia, UVA is situated in a lively metropolitan community.

-Ranked by U.S. News and World Report at #3 among public schools and #25 overall, UVA is one of the nation’s top universities.
-In the 2016-2017 application cycle, UVA only admitted 27.4% of applicants, making admission quite competitive.
+Ranked by U.S. News and World Report at #3 (tie) among public schools and #25 (tie) overall, UVA is one of the nation’s top universities.
+In the 2017-2018 application cycle (most recent official stats), UVA only admitted 26.4% of applicants, making admission quite competitive.
 In addition to academic transcripts and letters of recommendation, all applicants are required to submit an additional supplemental essay, with additional essays needed depending on your selected major.

 Required: Choose one of the following (250 words):

-Note that this essay is required; however, UVA gives you the option to choose between 4 prompts, all of which have a 250-word limit.
+Note that this essay is required; however, UVA gives you the option to choose between 5 prompts, all of which have a suggested 250-word limit.
 Choose the essay that you feel a stronger connection to, as this will make for a much stronger and more personal essay.
 With that being said, let’s take a look at each of the following prompts.
+Want to know your chances at UVA?
+Calculate your chances for free right now.

 For this essay, avoid choosing a word that’s generally self-explanatory or cliche.
 Example of this could be “happiness” or “love” because these words are often overused and the meaning can generally be inferred without an additional story.
 You want to choose something that is both personally meaningful to you and something that is attached to a greater story.